 - Your back-end ratio (mortgage plus all your monthly debt, i.e., credit card payment, car payment, student loans, etc.) needs to be less than 43 percent of your gross income, typically.
 You may be able to get approved with as high a percentage as 56.99 percent.
 Your lender will be required to provide justification as to why they believe the mortgage presents an acceptable risk.
 The lender must include any compensating factors used for loan approval.

-- Minimum credit score of 580 for maximum LTV of 90 percent with a minimum down payment of 10 percent.
-FHA-qualified lenders will use a case-by-case basis to determine an applicants’ credit worthiness.
+- A minimum credit score of 580 for a maximum LTV of 90 percent with a minimum down payment of 10 percent.
+FHA-qualified lenders will use a case-by-case basis to determine an applicant’s creditworthiness.

 - Typically you must be two years out of bankruptcy and have re-established good credit.
 Exceptions can be made if you are out of bankruptcy for more than one year if there were extenuating circumstances beyond your control that caused the bankruptcy and you’ve managed your money in a responsible manner.

 - Typically you must be four years out of foreclosure and have re-established good credit.
-Exceptions can be made if there were extenuating circumstances and you’ve improved your credit.
-If you were unable to sell your home because you had to move to a new area, this does not qualify as an exception to the four year foreclosure requirement.
+Exceptions can be made if there are extenuating circumstances and you’ve improved your credit.
+If you were unable to sell your home because you had to move to a new area, this does not qualify as an exception to the four-year foreclosure requirement.

 Property needs to meet certain HUD standards: Also, an FHA loan requires that a property meet certain minimum standards at appraisal.
 If the home you are purchasing does not meet these standards and a seller will not agree to the required repairs, your only option is to pay for the required repairs at closing (to be held in escrow until the repairs are complete)

 FHA Loan Limits